Multi-Winner Voting with Approval Preferences: Apportionment

-The three methods of apportionment that are mentioned in \Cref{thm:aportionment} are all well-known, commonly used, and considered very proportional; they differ only in the way how the fractional seats are rounded.
-Thus, the corresponding ABC rules listed in \Cref{thm:aportionment} behave all well on party-list profiles; these rules can be considered good contenders for being proportional.
+\Cref{thm:apportionment} lists ABC rules that behave proportionally on party-list profiles and thus these rules can be considered good contenders for being proportional in the general ABC model.
 In addition, we show in the appendix that also Greedy Monroe extends the largest remainder method when $n$ is divisible by $k$ (\Cref{prop:greedy_monroe_apportionment}), but both Monroe's rule and Greedy Monroe do not if $n$ is not divisible by~$k$ (\Cref{prop:greedy_monroe_apportionment_k_does_not_divide_n}).